-The Daily Telegraph reported that courts will be put under a legal duty to ensure divorce settlements include contact from both sides.
+The Daily Telegraph reported that courts will be put under a legal duty to ensure divorce settlements include contact from both sides, with a focus on shared parenting.
 Parents who refuse to accept the orders will be in contempt of court and so face jail.

 I feel this is the right course of action.
 Look at the campaigns like Fathers 4 Justice, with many genuinely caring partners who simply want to be involved in their children’s life but are blocked by obstructive ex-wives and have to fight lengthy and costly legal battles to make any progress at all.
 That is not right, and courts should be able to make swifter decisions on this type of case, as well as ensuring appropriate penalties are in place for those who do not adhere to court instructions as a deterrent.

 I have to say that at the moment I know little more about the plans than what I have read in the papers.
 When the Family Justice Review came out in November, it suggested that it would not make contact for both parties the norm, saying it would put too much pressure on judges to be prescriptive about how much time a child should spend with each parent.
 However, this new revelation suggests the Government, in its response to the FJR, is resurrecting the idea.
 Nick Clegg, the Deputy Prime Minister, and Iain Duncan Smith, the Welfare Secretary, are understood to support the plans.
 The Conservatives also pledged to introduce the reforms while in opposition.
 How they will get around the issue highlighted by the FJR, I do not know.